markyhu/Hate-speech-detector-with-context/README.md

 The dataset is from https://arxiv.org/pdf/1710.07395.pdf which contains annotated disussion threads from 10 piece of news on Fox News website.
 Each comment is provided with surrounding comments.
-This project attempts to usw previous comments as context information to build context-aware classifier to see whether the performance is improved and therefore investigate the influence of context on hate speech detection.
+This project attempts to use previous comments as context information to build context-aware classifier to see whether the performance is improved and therefore investigate the influence of context on hate speech detection.

 Example: